 This report describes the framework and methodology for assessing the impact of the mobile industry on the UN Sustainable Development Goals (SDGs).

 For each goal, an 'impact score' is calculated out of 100.
 A score of 0 means the industry is having no impact at all, while a score of 100 means the industry is doing everything possible to contribute to that SDG.
 The methodology used to construct the impact scores is carried out in four steps.
 These are discussed in turn.

-Measuring SDG Impact
+Figure A1 | Measuring SDG Impact

-Review impact Metric Driver identification SDG impact scores evidence selection Review empirical and Identify the relevant Select appropriate Normalise metrics qualitative evidence industry activities metrics to quantify and aggregate to generate on how mobile and services that the drivers mobile technology has contribute to each of industry impact scores the 17 SDGs impacted sustainable for each SDG development (ranging from 0-100)
+Review impact evidence > Driver identification Metric selection > SDG impact scores Review empirical and qualitative evidence on how mobile technology has impacted sustainable development Identify the relevant industry activities and services that contribute to each of the 17 SDGs Select appropriate metrics to quantify the drivers Normalise metrics and aggregate to generate mobile industry impact scores for each SDG (ranging from 0-100)